Creating a switchable optical cavity with controllable quantum-state mapping between two modes: Results

-Similar four-level scheme has been proposed in Ref.~\cite{sharypov13}.
-The diamond configuration, however, has the advantage that it allows to use (contrary to level scheme of~\cite{sharypov13}) atomic transitions with the highest values of the dipole moment.
+where $\gamma$, $\gamma'$, $\gamma_{3}$ and $\gamma'_{3}$ are spontaneous emission rates for the respective transitions.
+For the sake of simplicity, we assume that $\Omega$, $\Omega'$, $g$ and $g'$ are real, non-negative numbers.
+Similar four-level scheme has been proposed in Ref.~[\citenum{sharypov13}].
+The diamond configuration, however, has the advantage that it allows to use (contrary to level scheme of Ref.~[\citenum{sharypov13}]) atomic transitions with the highest values of the dipole moment.
 Of course, the higher the dipole moment, the stronger the effective coupling between the modes is.
+Using the method of adiabatic elimination (see Methods) we derive the following effective Hamiltonian